laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 _Scribed by Anja Brandon and revised by the course staff_

-_These notes are still quite unpolished.
-We'll be updating it in the next couple of days._
+_These notes are still unpolished.
+We will be updating them in the next couple of days._

 -----------------